artnoisenik/machinelee/docs/beginner-guide.md

 ---
 id: beginner-guide
-title: Understanding Artificial Intelligence
+title: An Introduction to Artificial Intelligence
 sidebar_position: 1
 ---

-# Understanding Artificial Intelligence: A Beginner's Guide
+# A Brief Introduction to Artificial Intelligence

 **Introduction to AI**